World Robot Olympiad: History

 The WRO Committee decided on the new name World Robot Olympiad, and new WRO logos were developed.

-Finally the WRO Statutes and a set of General Rules were worked out to ensure a sound and safe future for WRO.
+Finally the WRO statutes and a set of general rules were worked out to ensure a sound and safe future for WRO.
 One of the major decisions, which appears in the Statutes, was that the international WRO event should be hosted by a new country each year and the WRO Committee should elect a chairman.

 In 2017, the host country of WRO was Costa Rica.
 This was the first time the competition was held outside the Asia Region and the first time it came to the Americas.

+In 2023, the world finals were hosted by Panama City.

+In 2024, the world finals were hosted by Izmir, Turkey.

+The WRO 2025 International Final will be hosted in Singapore.

 Categories

-At WRO, competitions are offered for everyone in the age from 8 – 19.
+At WRO, competitions are offered for students in the age from 8 – 19.
 WRO have four competition categories, with their own characteristics and challenges: